Click here to give to the Madagascar Cyclone Relief Fund

 Salvation

 We believe that the new birth of the believer is a gift of God by the Holy Spirit and manifested through faith in Christ and that repentance is a vital part of believing, and is no way in itself a separate and independent condition of salvation; nor are any other acts such as confession, baptism, prayer, or faithful service to be added to believing as a condition of salvation.
-(John 1:12-13; 3:16-17, 36; 5:24; 6:29; Acts 13:38-39; 16:31; Rom.
+(John 1:12-13; 3:16-17,36; 5:24; 6:29; Acts 13:38-39; 16:31; Rom.
 1:16-17; 3:22,26; 4:5: 5:1; 10:4; Gal.
 3:22)

-We believe that when salvation is wrought in an unregenerate person as illustrated and described in the New Testament, he immediately passes out of spiritual death into spiritual life, and from the old creation into the new, being justified from all things, accepted before the Father accordingly as Christ His Son is accepted, loved as Christ is loved, having his place and portion as linked to Him and one with Him forever.
+We believe that when salvation is wrought in an unregenerate person as illustrated and described in the New Testament, he immediately passes out of spiritual death into spiritual life, and from the old creation into the new, being fully justified, accepted before the Father as Christ His Son is accepted, loved as Christ is loved, having his place and portion as linked to Him and one with Him forever.
 Though the saved one should grow in the realization of his blessings and know a fuller measure of divine power through the yielding of his life to God, he is, as soon as he is saved, in possession of every spiritual blessing and absolutely complete in Christ.
 (John 5:24; 17:23; Acts 13:38-39; Rom.
 5:1; I Cor.
 3:21-23; Eph.
 1-3; Col. 2:10; II Pet.
 3:18; I John 4:17; 5:11-12)

 Sanctification

-The believer receives the imputed holiness of Christ when new life is bestowed upon him by the Holy Spirit at the time of the new birth.
+The believer receives the imputed holiness of Christ upon justification when new life is bestowed upon him by the Holy Spirit at the time of the new birth.
 He is therefore counted as righteous and perfect in Christ.
 (I Cor.
 1:30; II Cor.
 5:21; Heb.
 10:10-14)

-The believer is going to be made perfect in Christ when he shall see his Lord and be “like Him.”
+The believer in glorification is going to be made perfect in Christ when he shall see his Lord and be “like Him.”
 (I Cor.
 15:42-49; Phil.
 3:20-21; I John 3:2)

-Preservation of the Saints
+Perseverance of the Saints

-We believe the Scriptures teach that such as are truly regenerate, being born of the Holy Spirit, will not utterly fall away and finally perish, but will endure unto the end.
+We believe that Scripture teaches that those who are truly regenerate, being born of the Holy Spirit, will not utterly fall away and finally perish, but will endure unto the end.
 All true believers, once saved, are kept secure by the power of God in Christ forever.
-(John 6:39, 8:31, 10:27-29; Rom.
+(John 6:39,8:31,10:27-29; Rom.
 8:35-39; Heb.
-1:14, 13:5; I Pet.
-1:5; I John 2:19, 27-28, 5:18; Jude 24-25)
+1:14,13:5; I Pet.
+1:5; I John 2:19,27-28,5:18; Jude 24-25)

 The Church